Grassroots campaign

 It hits independent businesses too

-A blanket public-place ban would affect specialist vape shops, hospitality venues, and other businesses that have adapted around adult consumers who vape.
+A blanket ban would affect specialist vape shops, hospitality venues, and other businesses that serve adults who use these products.

-Adults who have already moved away from smoking should not face sweeping new restrictions without a clear, proportionate case for doing so.
+Adults who use these products should not face sweeping new restrictions without a clear, proportionate case for doing so.

 Why oppose it